restics/battleengine/README.md

  * - add a more sophisticated effects system (entire new class)
  * - more sophisticated moves system
  * - accuracy mechanics

+also this was originally supposed to be a personal project, just to clear up anything about immature comments.